Creating a Custom User Confirmation Modal With the React Router Prompt

 export default UserConfirmation;

-a layer above where our normal application is rendered, we start
+layer above where our normal application is rendered, we start by initializing a

 function we unmount our manually